paws-r/paws/paws.common/cran-comments.md

 ## Test environments
-* local Windows install, R 3.5.1
+* local Windows install, R 3.6.1
-* Windows (on AppVeyor), R 3.5.2
 * R-hub (devel and release)
+* win-devel

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies

-Ran R CMD check for all reverse dependencies; all packages passed.
+This version of paws.common has an API change that will cause its downstream dependencies to fail.
+All downstream dependencies are also being updated to handle the API change.